tdilauro/Simplified-wiki/Elasticsearch.md

 ## Hypotheses

-Someone who types in a search request might have meant any of a dozen things.
-We handle this by forming hypotheses about what the person might have meant, and telling Elasticsearch to test all of the hypotheses simultaneously.
-Every book in the collection is given a score for every hypothesis, and Elasticsearch chooses the best score for each book -- the most generous interpretation possible of why someone who searched for `diary of a stinky kid` is actually looking for _Modern Warfare, Intelligence and Deterrence_.
-Then the books with the best scores overall are chosen as the search results.
+Someone who types in a search request might have meant any of a number of things.
+We handle this by forming _hypotheses_ about what the person might have meant.
+Then we tell Elasticsearch to test all of the hypotheses simultaneously.

+Every book in the collection is given a score for every hypothesis we provided, and Elasticsearch chooses the best score for each book -- the most generous interpretation possible of why someone who searched for `diary of a stinky kid` is actually looking for _Modern Warfare, Intelligence and Deterrence_.
+Then the books with the best scores overall -- which will be more on the _Diary of a Wimpy Kid_ end than the _Modern Warfare_ end -- are chosen as the search results.

 We build the list of hypotheses in `Query.query`.
-Then we combine them into a `DisMax` query in `Query._combine_hypotheses`.
+Each hypothesis is a query object that would return search results if we sent it to Elasticsearch.
+Instead of doing that, though, we combine the hypotheses into a single `DisMax` query in `Query._combine_hypotheses`.
 The `DisMax` query is what tells Elasticsearch to try every hypothesis and pick the best one for each book.

+Each hypothesis has a weight associated with it.
+We determined these weights through trial and error, but the general relative weights should make intuitive sense.
+If your search string is an exact match for the title of a book, then that book really should be the first search result.
+We ensure this happens by weighting the "exact match" hypothesis very highly.

+The 'hypothesis' metaphor makes the search code modular.
+We can come up with a lot of strategies, and tell Elasticsearch to try all of them at once and see what works best for this particular search.
+Here are the strategies we've come up with so far:

+### Simple query string match

+First, we try a [simple query string query](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-simple-query-string-query.html) against title, subtitle, series, summary, classification, primary author, publisher, and imprint.
+This is the closest thing we do to a generic Elasticsearch query.
+This query works realy well when a search string combines multiple types of information, like `the demon haunted world carl sagan` or `goldfinch novel`.

+This query runs against fields that have been put through the standard analyzer.
+This removes English stopwords like 'and', and applies a stemming algorithm.
+This ensures that a search for `awaken` will find a book called _The Awakening_ -- you don't have to literally type in `the awakening`.

+### Phrase match

+We also try a [match phrase query](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-match-query-phrase.html) against title, author, or series.
+We use this to handle the most common type of search request: someone typed in a book title, author, or series, more or less verbatim.

+For this query we use the `.minimal` variant of `title` and `series` -- the one we set up to be analyzed using our custom 'en_minimal_analyzer'.
+The main difference is this analyzer is less aggressive about stemming.

+Let's say there are two books in the collection, _Awakened_ and _The Awakening_.
+If you search for `awakening`, the "simple query string" hypothesis will give both books the same score, because its analyzer converts all three strings to the base string "awaken".
+The less aggressive stemmer used by the 'en_minimal_analyzer' turns "Awakened" into "awakened" and "The Awakening" into "awakening".
+This hypothesis will weigh _The Awakening_ much higher than _Awakened_, because it can tell that _The Awakening_ is closer to what you actually typed in.

+If you search for `awaken`, then the first hypothesis makes more sense and both books are equally good matches.
+But if you search for `awakening`, this hypothesis makes more sense and _The Awakening_ should show up first.

+### Exact match

+This is a _second_ match phrase query, against title and author only, which greatly boosts an exact match.
+If you _do_ literally type in `the awakening`, this pretty much guarantees _The Awakening_ will be the first result.

+### Fuzzy match

+This is a [multi match query](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-multi-match-query.html) against any combination of title, subtitle, series, summary, author, publisher, or imprint.
+This is similar to our first hypothesis, the simple query string query (which is itself a multi match query under the hood).
+The difference is that this handles the case where the search request contains typos or misspellings.
+This is where we try to get Elasticsearch to figure out that `raina telemger` refers to author Raina Telgemeier.

+### Simple query match with filter

+Finally, we have a hypothesis that the search term might include structured data that can be parsed out and turn into a filter.
+We can extract structured data of the following types:

+* A fiction status: `asteroids nonfiction`
+* A target age or grade level: `grade 5 dogs`, `age 10 and up`
+* A target audience: `young adult divorce`
+* A genre: `romance billionare`, `robert moses biography`

+The query parser is a class called `QueryParser`.
+It doesn't have any Elasticsearch code in it, just string processing.
+The goal is to identify information that we understand, and _remove_ it from the query string so it doesn't send Elasticsearch down the wrong path.

+Any identifiable information in the query string becomes one or more filters on the work fields: `fiction`, `target_age`, `audience`, and/or `genres.term`.
+The rest of the query string, the part we don't understand, becomes a "simple query string" type query, similar to the one used in the first hypothesis.

+So, `asteroids nonfiction` becomes a "simple query string" query against `asteroids` with a filter restricting it to nonfiction. `romance billionare` becomes a "simple query string" against `billionare` with a filter restricting it to the "Romance" genre. `age 10 and up` becomes an empty query that gives the same score to all children's books for age 10 and up, and ignores every other book.

+Remember that this is just one hypothesis among many.
+A search for `modern romance` will find books in the "Romance" genre that have `modern` in one of their other fields, such as _Ginger's Heart: Modern Fairytale Series, Book 3_.
+But `modern romance` is also an exact title match for a book called _Modern Romance_, and the exact title match is probably going to show up first.